mupfdev/WSODFix/README.md

 equipment responds with this number minus 40.

 Moreover, this number is apparently a kind of frame counter.
-For example, if the phone sends an initial 42, the next of these messages sent from the phone to the flasher will contain the number 43.
+For example, if the phone sends an initial 42, the next message sent from the phone to the flasher will contain the number 43.
 After 47, there is an overflow back to 40.

 ## Installation